baggachipz/tinylist/README.md

 1. Squash bugs
 2. Undo delete of documents
 3. Dark mode
+4. Labels
-4. Enhance sharing capabilities/ease of use
+5. Enhance sharing capabilities/ease of use
-5. ???
+6. ???

 ## Support If You're a Fan
 If you like this project, please consider [supporting it](https://ko-fi.com/tinylist).
 I do not monetize the app and have to pay hosting costs.